chuckstack/chuckstack.github.io/src-ls/stack-local.md

 ## Funding

 The purpose of this section is to discuss local entity funding.
-Funding can come from many places:
+AI funding and support can come from many places:

 - Federal government
 - State government